-I think the frustrating part is the fermenting process.
-Now that they've been vanilla-d, vodka-d, labeled, and ribboned, they need to be packed away in the dark for at least two months.
+After making them, I think the frustrating part is the wait.
+Once you've made your vanilla, it needs to be packed away in the dark for at least two months.
 They will need to be shaken every couple weeks, but they won't become homemade vanilla extract until the actual vanilla is 'extracted' from the vanilla pod!
 Right now, they're just dried pods floating in vodka.
-I'm not sure how that would make your vanilla custard taste for a strawberry tart...
+I'm not sure how that would make your desserts taste..!

 Homemade Vanilla Extract

 Ingredients:- vanilla pods (you will need about 5 pods per cup of alcohol...
 I used 2-3 pods per 4 oz bottle)

 - alchohol: vodka, rum, or brandy (a 4 oz bottle holds 1/2 cup liquid)

 2. Cut your vanilla pods in half if you are using shorter bottles (you want them to be able to fit inside), and using a sharp knife, cut a seam down the length of the pods.
 You don't need to cut all the way through, just enough to allow the alcohol to seep inside.

 3. Put your cut vanilla pods into the bottles, and seal tightly.
 Decorate as you desire

 4. Leave it to ferment in a dark box for at least 2 months, shaking them gently every 1-2 weeks.
 You can leave them for up to 6 months for a more intense flavour.